-- (a) When Permit Hearing Appropriate.
-The DCRM Director shall schedule a CRM permit hearing if: - (1) The proposed project is determined to be a major siting by the CRM Agency Officials: - (2) The proposed project does not constitute a major siting, but falls within one of the coastal APCs and a hearing is required pursuant to subsection (a)(4) below; - (3) If a CRM Agency Official requires a hearing on a proposed project; or

-- (4) A petition signed by at least five people requesting a public hearing is received by DCRM within fourteen days of the date the application is published in the newspaper as required in §15-10-215. - (c) Presiding Officer.
-The DCRM Director or his / her designee shall preside at CRM permit hearings.
+- (a) When Permit Public Hearing is Appropriate.
+The DCRM Director shall schedule a CRM permit hearing if: - (1) The proposed project is determined to be a major siting by the CRM agency officials; or - (2) The proposed project does not constitute a major siting, but falls within one of the coastal APCs and a hearing is required pursuant to sections (a)(3) or (a)(4) below; the applicant, CRM agency official, or people pursuant to subsection (a)(4) below, submit a written request for a public hearing; or - (3) If a CRM agency official requires a hearing on a proposed project; or - (4) A petition signed by at least five people requesting a public hearing is received by the CRM Office within fourteen days of the date the application is published in the newspaper as required in §§ 15-10-215. - (c) Presiding Officer.
+The DCRM Director or his or her designee shall preside at CRM permit public hearings.
 The presiding officer shall control the taking of testimony and evidence.
-Evidence offered in a hearing need not conform to any prescribed rules of evidence; further, the presiding officer may allow and limit evidence and testimony in any manner he / she reasonably determines to be just and efficient. - (d) Public Invited.
+Evidence offered in a hearing need not conform to any prescribed rules of evidence; further, the presiding officer may allow and limit evidence and testimony in any manner he or she reasonably determines to be just and efficient. - (d) Public Invited.
 CRM permit hearings shall be open to the public. - (e) Location.
 Public meetings may be held at any location within the Commonwealth.
 Public hearings pursuant to permit applications shall be conducted on the island where the proposed project is located.
 Appellate hearings shall be held on the same island as the permit hearings, or if no CRM permit hearing was held, on the island where the proposed project is located.
 All other public hearings shall be conducted on Saipan. - (f) Parties.
 Any party to a hearing on a CRM permit application may appear on his/her own behalf.
 Parties may appear through an authorized representative of a partnership, corporation, trust or association.
-An authorized employee or officer of a government department or agency may represent the department or agency in any hearings. - (g) Record.
+An authorized employee or officer of a government department or agency may represent the department or agency in any hearings.

+(g) Record.
 The CRM Office shall provide for an audio recording or a stenographic record of CRM permit hearings.
-Transcription of the record shall not be required unless requested by a CRM permit applicant, or the Director, and except for the latter, any party requesting transcription shall pay the cost incurred in the preparation of the transcript.
+Transcription of the record shall not be required unless requested by a CRM permit applicant, or the DCRM Director, and except for the latter any party requesting transcription shall pay the cost incurred in the preparation of the transcript.
 Public access to the contents of the record and CRM records retention responsibilities are discussed in part 1200 of this chapter.